vniclos/itext7-C-Sharp-test-01/README.md

 # ITEXT 7 - test-01
  Itext 7  c# integration text
- Example for general proposite,
+ Example  integration of Itex 7 with microsoft visual stdudio , writed in C for general proposite

- integration of Itex 7 with microsoft visual stdudio , writed in C.
+***Note:***
  - Itext 7 is distributed with licence AGPL , visit https://itextpdf.com/ for more information.
  - Visual studio Comunity is a free version software by Microsoft  visit https://visualstudio.microsoft.com for more information.